billrobertson42/soupup/README.md

 ## Usage

-soupup.core contains four functions for use
+soupup.core contains several functions for use

     (parse)
     accepts html text and returns a JSoup data structures